 The Company's Compensation Committee bears responsibility for evaluating the Chief Executive Officer's and all other executive officers' performance, including with respect to any established goals and objective, and reviewing and making recommendations to the Board with respect to all direct and indirect compensation, benefits and perquisites (cash and non-cash) for the executive officers based on such evaluation.
-The Company has adopted a written charter for the Compensation Committee, a current copy of which is available to shareholders on the Company's website at www.amerigon.com under the link "About Us"; a copy may also be obtained free of charge by delivering written request to: Barry Steele, Secretary of Amerigon Incorporated, 21680 Haggerty Road, Suite 101, Northville, Michigan 48167.
-The Company's Compensation Committee is comprised of two Independent Directors, Messrs.
-Clark and Paulsen.
-The Compensation Committee held four meetings during 2006.
+The Compensation Committee has no formal written charter, but acts pursuant to authorizing board resolutions.
+The Company's Compensation Committee is currently comprised of two Independent Directors, Messrs.
+Gunderson and Paulsen.
+The Compensation Committee held four meetings during 2007.

 The Compensation Committee may delegate any of its responsibilities to subcommittees as the Compensation Committee deems appropriate.
-The Committee has the authority to retain a compensation consultant to assist in the evaluation of compensation, and has the sole authority to retain and terminate such firm and to approve its fees and other retention terms.
+The Committee has the authority to retain compensation consultants to assist in the evaluation of compensation, and has the sole authority to retain and terminate such firms and to approve their fees and other retention terms.
 The Compensation Committee also has authority to retain other advisors.
-No consultants or advisors were retained by the Compensation Committee during 2006.
+Consultants and advisors were retained by the Compensation Committee during 2007 for the purpose of supplying compensation survey data, but not for the purpose of determining or recommending the amount or form of compensation for our directors or executive officers.

-Proposals regarding compensation of executive officers and directors (including recommending bonus formulas and plans, performance measures, compensation and award levels, and payout amounts) are generally made by management.
+Proposals regarding compensation of executive officers and directors (including recommending bonus formulas and plans, performance measures, compensation and award levels, and payout amounts) are generally made by management after review by the Chairman of the Board.
 The Company's Secretary generally prepares materials and agendas for Compensation Committee meetings, attends the meetings and keeps the minutes of the meetings.
 The Company's Chief Executive Officer generally attends Compensation Committee meetings, but is not present during voting or deliberations regarding his compensation.

-In evaluating proposals regarding compensation, the Compensation Committee relies primarily on its members' reviews of information from various publications, their extensive experience with compensation practices in other businesses, information included in proxy statements of similar companies with comparable market capitalization and comparable revenues, and its members' subjective review of the reasonableness and fairness of proposed compensation in light of all relevant circumstances.
+In evaluating proposals regarding compensation, the Compensation Committee relies primarily on its members' review of information from various publications and hired consultants, their extensive experience with compensation practices in other businesses, information included in proxy statements of similar companies with comparable market capitalization and comparable revenues, and its members' subjective review of the reasonableness and fairness of proposed compensation in light of all relevant circumstances.